NKlage/flutter_mcu_api/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-Encapsulates the Marvel REST API for easy integration with your Flutter App
+Encapsulates the MCU REST API for easy integration with your Flutter App

 ## Features